-The publication late in 2003 of "Star Clusters" by Brent Archinal and Steven Hynes has at last given us a nearly-definitive list of star clusters in the Milky Way Galaxy, the LMC, SMC, M31, and the Fornax Dwarf Spheroidal Galaxy.
+Similarly, the publication late in 2003 of "Star Clusters" by Brent Archinal and Steven Hynes has at last given us a nearly-definitive list of star clusters in the Milky Way Galaxy, the LMC, SMC, M31, and the Fornax Dwarf Spheroidal Galaxy.
 I am typing in the positions for the NGC and IC clusters from this marvelous book (the Magellanic Cloud clusters are currently in).
 Here, the positions come primarily from Brent Archinal himself, or from a massive paper in A&AS, 84, 527, 1990 by Kontizas et al for the LMC.
 While I had called most of these LMC objects "open clusters" -- with only those with a "compact" note being called "globular" -- it's clear, simply looking at the clusters, that many are indeed actually globulars, at least morphologically.
 Many others are stellar associations ("star clouds").
-I've since reclassified most of the Magellanic Cloud clusters based on their appearance.
+I've since reclassified most of the Magellanic Cloud clusters based simply on their appearance.

 I have also folded in other large lists of optical positions for galaxies and planetaries, including those from Brian Skiff at Lowell Observatory, Steve Gottlieb in Albany, California, and the extragalactic groups at Bologna, Italy (Vettolani et al), NRAO (Condon et al), and Lyons, France (Paturel et al).

 This still left thousands of NGC/IC galaxies, nebulae, and clusters with either no accurate position or only a single position (subject to various kinds of errors including simple typos).
-For all of these objects, I have measured positions on the POSS prints, the SERC films, or on DSS images on HEASARC's SkyView web site; have extracted positions from one of the astrometric catalogues (primarily GSC until about 2006 or 2007; 2MASS, SDSS, UCAC, URAT1, CMC, or USNO-B1.0 after); or have adopted positions measured by others in the NGC/IC Project as noted above.
+For all of these objects, I have measured positions on the POSS prints, the SERC films, or on DSS images on HEASARC's SkyView web site; have extracted positions from one of the astrometric catalogues (primarily GSC until about 2006 or 2007; 2MASS, SDSS, UCAC, URAT1, Gaia, CMC, USNO-B1.0 after); or have adopted positions measured by others in the NGC/IC Project as noted above.

-Finally, extending the work I've done to revise the list of 195 bright, large, and/or nearby galaxies in the Astronomical Almanac (work now being carried on by Ronald Buta at the University of Alabama), I have made an effort to measure very accurate positions for the few hundred brightest galaxies using the 2-Micron All-Sky Survey (2MASS) images available through IPAC's Infrared Science Archive web site.
+Next, extending the work I've done to revise the list of 195 bright, large, and/or nearby galaxies in the Astronomical Almanac (work now being carried on by Ronald Buta at the University of Alabama), I have made an effort to measure very accurate positions for the few hundred brightest galaxies using the 2-Micron All-Sky Survey (2MASS) images available through IPAC's Infrared Science Archive web site.
 Though these images are at longer wavelengths (roughly 2 microns, as the survey name indicates) than the optical images I've used in the past, almost all the positions derived from them are for the galaxies' bright nuclei lost to overexposure on optical sky survey images.
 These nuclei are almost all coincident with the optical or radio nuclei.
 The exceptions tend to be "interesting" and/or unusual peculiar systems like NGC 520, or very inclined galaxies like NGC 4945 where the optical nuclei are lost behind dust in the galaxies' disks.